-In 2012, we got the chance to peep inside Valve, an American game development company, thanks to its hilarious ‘Handbook for New Employees’ that leaked to the net.
+For instance, in 2012, the world got the chance to peep inside Valve, an American game development company, thanks to its hilarious ‘Handbook for New Employees’ that leaked to the net.

 An employee handbook doesn’t have to be a book in the literal sense.
 Aside from being well-designed in your brand colors, it also has to be up to date.
-Unlike ‘books’ for which creating a new edition requires tons of effort (btw, what should you do with the previous edition that has already been printed?), updating and editing an online handbook is easy and doesn’t cost you anything.
+Unlike ‘books’ for which creating a new edition requires tons of effort (BTW, what should you do with the previous edition that has already been printed?), updating and editing an online handbook is easy and doesn’t cost a penny.

 For example, Motley Fool, a financial advice company, made a website instead of a paper edition.
 It includes information about the company’s purpose, values, culture, benefits, and approaches to work.

 Another example is Trello, a task management service.
 They created an extensive employee manual using their own service.
 Not only do their newly hired employees learn about the policies and benefits, but they also naturally learn how the company’s products work.

 5 Hands-on Steps to a Stellar Digital Employee Handbook